gardener/gardener-extension-shoot-networking-filter/docs/usage/shoot-networking-filter.md

 You can optionally enable or disable ingress filtering for specified worker groups.
 For example, you may want to disable blackholing in general but enable it for a worker group hosting an external API.
-You can do so my using an optional `workerSpecific` field:
+You can do so by using an optional `workers` field:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1